Veyras Ascent

 Sections of the map were designed with varying verticality to create multiple engagement heights and dynamic combat scenarios.

-Elevated power positions near each team’s spawn provide tactical advantages, encouraging strategic decision-making and rewarding players who control the high ground.
+Elevated power positions near each team’s spawn provide tactical advantages.

 Images